UPES B.Tech Admissions 2026

-JEE Main Physics Syllabus 2026 – The National Testing Agency will publish the JEE Mains 2026 physics syllabus pdf on the website, jeemain.nta.nic.in.
-Candidates can check the JEE Main Physics syllabus 2026 on this page.
-The JEE Main Physics syllabus comprises 20 units.
-Further, there are two sections: Section A, covers theory with 80% weightage, while Section B, focuses on practical components with 20% weightage.
+JEE Main Physics Syllabus 2026 – The National Testing Agency will relese the JEE Mains 2026 physics syllabus pdf on the website, jeemain.nta.nic.in.
+The JEE Main Physics syllabus 2026 will be provided on this page as well.
+The JEE Main Physics syllabus will comprise 20 units.
+Further, there will be two sections: Section A, which covers theory with 80% weightage, while Section B focuses on practical components with 20% weightage.
 The authority will prepare the question paper as per the JEE Main 2026 syllabus.
 Aspirants are advised to prepare all the topics listed in the JEE Mains physics syllabus 2026 to score high marks in JEE Main 2026.
 Candidates must check the JEE Mains exam pattern to familiarise themselves with the test format.
 The JEE Mains exam will be conducted in two sessions.

 Direct link for the JEE Main Physics Syllabus PDF Download